aulb/aulb.github.io.old/_posts/2017-08-04-git-commands.markdown

 categories: git
 ---
 # Useful Beginner git Commands
 These were the git commands that I find useful during my development time.
+The most important git trick I learned is to not be scared and start a new clean branch whenever it gets too complicated.
+Cherrypicking commits from the failed branch is always an option, provided that we commit frequently and cleanly.

 ### Dry running a commit to check of what it'll do.
 The `—dry-run` flag exist and its a good thing to use when I wasn't sure of what the commands would do.